DEShawResearch/Random123-Boost/README.md

                    domain_type = boost::array<U, N>
                    range_type  = boost::array<U, N>

-For threefry and philox, initialization is extremely fast.
-For other PRFs, e.g., the cryptographic AES function (not implemented), there may be non-trivial computation associated with initialization, so initializing PRFs is discouraged in *inner* loops, but is perfectly reasonable at thread-scope or anywhere else that a few dozen invocations of the generator will amortize the initialization cost.

-Threefry and Philox are "pseudo-random", meaning that the outputs from any set of inputs are practically indistiguishable from random.
-In particular, one can obtain apparently random output simply by "counting" through inputs in an entirely regular way.
+PRFs are keyed pseudo-random functions.
+Two Prfs of the same type, initialized with the same key are indistinguishable and two Prfs initialized with different keys, even if they differ in only a single bit appear to be unrelated, statistically independent pseudo-random functions.
+One can obtain apparently random output simply by "counting" through inputs in an perfectly regular way.
+The counter_based_engine conceptually maps 'seeds' to Prf keys and then "counts" through the Prf's domain, generating random output in the Prf's range.
 Strong empirical evidence is presented in the SC11 paper for the statistical quality of the threefry and philox functions.
-Furthermore, the pseudo-random functions obtained with different keys are shown to be statistically independent, even if the keys differ by only a single bit or follow regular patterns.
 Among other things, threefry and philox pass the entire BigCrush suite of tests.

-PRFs are keyed.
-Two Prfs of the same type, initialized with the same key are indistinguishable and two Prfs initialized with different keys, even if they differ in only a single bit will give rise to statistically independent sequences (even if they are restarted with the same base counter).
-The counter_based_engine conceptually maps 'seeds' to Prf keys.
+For threefry and philox, initialization is extremely fast.
+For other PRFs, e.g., the cryptographic AES function (not implemented), there may be non-trivial computation associated with initialization, so initializing PRFs isn't always appropriate in *inner* loops, but is perfectly reasonable at thread-scope or anywhere else that a few dozen invocations of the generator will amortize the initialization cost.

 counter_based_engine
 --------------------